 Although it’s more common for teens to face online harassment, anyone can be a victim.
 For members of the LGBTQ+, the risk is nearly double.
 It’s important to learn to recognize the online threats you can face and take steps to protect yourself.
 Security tools like CyberGhost VPN and CyberGhost ID Guard are becoming a must-have in our current digital climate.

 We also need to normalize good cyber security practices.
-I’ve compiled a list of resources to help you protect your online privacy and anonymity.
+I’ve compiled a list of resources to help you protect your online privacy.
 Feel free to use them as a starting point.

 We also need to normalize good cyber security practices.
-I’ve compiled a list of resources to help you protect your online privacy and anonymity.
+I’ve compiled a list of resources to help you protect your online privacy.
 Feel free to use them as a starting point.

 Happy reading and stay safe out there!